Julie Burchill: Into the 1990s

 Burchill has spoken repeatedly and frankly of her relationship with drugs, writing that she had "put enough toot up my admittedly sizeable snout to stun the entire Colombian armed forces".
 She declared that "As one who suffered from chronic shyness and a low boredom threshold ...
 I simply can't imagine that I could have ever had any kind of social life without [cocaine], let alone have reigned as Queen of the Groucho Club for a good part of the '80s and '90s."
-While Burchill has frequently drawn on her personal life for her writing, her personal life has been a subject of public comment, especially during this period, when "everything about her – her marriages, her debauchery, her children – seemed to be news."
+While Burchill has frequently drawn on her personal life for her writing, that self-same personal life has been a subject of public comment, especially during this period, when "everything about her – her marriages, her debauchery, her children – seemed to be news."

 In 1991, Burchill, Landesman and Toby Young established a short-lived magazine Modern Review through which she met Charlotte Raven, with whom she had a much publicised affair. "[I] was only a lesbian for about six weeks in 1995," she said in an interview with Lynn Barber in 2004, or "my very enjoyable six months of lesbianism" in a 2000 article.
 Launched under the slogan "Low culture for high brows", the magazine lasted until 1995, when Burchill and her colleagues fell out.
 It was briefly revived by Burchill, with Raven editing, in 1997.
 The "Fax war" in 1993 between Burchill and author Camille Paglia, published in the Modern Review, gained much attention.

 In 1995, Burchill wrote a column for The Times, titled "I'm a bitch, and I'm proud", in which she argued that women should reclaim the word 'bitch,' used as a slur.
 She wrote: "it is the nature of these things that, in recent years, the slighted have taken steps to repossess the slight; thus, we have blacks who call each other 'nigger', pansies who call each other 'queer' and upper-class cretins who quite happily call each other 'Henry'."

 In 1996, the actor, author, playwright and theatre director Steven Berkoff won a libel action against Burchill in respect of one of her articles, published in the Sunday Times newspaper, which included comments suggesting that he was "hideously ugly".
 The judge ruled that Burchill's actions "held him to ridicule and contempt."
 The late 1990s were a turbulent period for Burchill as she has recalled:

 I got the heave-ho from my cushy billet at the Sunday Express, where I later learned my nickname had been "Caligula’s Horse" because my best friend – briefly the editor – had appointed me.
 For the first time in my brilliant career, no one wanted to hire me.
 Somehow I limped into a column on the doddering Punch – and then I got the boot from there, too!
 Surely I had reached the mythical rock bottom at last?